0day-ci/linux/Documentation/dev-tools/ktap.rst

 result.
 If one of the subtests fail, for example, the parent test should also fail.

-Additionally, all result lines in a subtest should be indented.
+Additionally, all lines in a subtest should be indented.
 One level of indentation is two spaces: "  ".
 The indentation should begin at the version line and should end before the parent test's result line.